Unboxed-Software/solana-course/content/group-pointer.md

 ### 4. Create the mint
 Now that we have uploaded the collection metadata, we can call the `createGroup` function in `index.ts` created in step 2.

+First you'll need to import our new function.
+Then paste the following under the right comment section:

 ```ts
 // CREATE GROUP MINT
 const decimals = 0
 const maxMembers = 3